Do you have Nipple Pain or Nipple Sensitivity?

 Different nipple variations that may interfere with breastfeeding

-* You can ease the sore nipples by applying ice wrapped in a soft cloth or by using other cold treatments (cold compress).
+* You can ease the pain of sore nipples, by applying ice wrapped in a soft cloth or by using other cold treatments (cold compress).
+The Lansinoh breast therapy pack is recommended.

 * You can also try an over-the-counter pain reliever such as Ibuprofen,